CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

     ![A help screen showing where to find General Settings in SAP Business One Web Client](./media/working-with-sap-business-one-web-client/7-appengine-general-settings-sapb1-menu.png)

-7. Paste the copied entries to the **Content Security Policy** field.
+7. Paste the copied entries into the **Content Security Policy** field.

     ![A help screen showing where to paste the required CSP entries in CSP configuration process](./media/working-with-sap-business-one-web-client/8-appengine-config-paste-csp-entries.png)